Jamie Sternberg, Esq.

 If an Application Screening Fee is Received but the Application is Denied before Completing the Entire Application Screening Process.
 Return the portion of the application screening fee not used.
 Civil Code §1950.6(e).
 Note: If it is a company’s practice to stop the screening process at the point at which disqualifying information is obtained, this policy should be applied equally and ideally should be in writing.
 To avoid a potential fair housing violation, always go through the same screening process for every applicant.

 If the Resident Requests a Copy of the Consumer Credit Report.
 If requested, the landlord must provide the applicant with a copy of the applicant’s consumer credit report.
-Civil Code §1950.6(f).
+Civil Code §1950.6(f) shown below.